 Physiological tolerance

-Heat tolerance, measured by knockdown time by high temperature, was lower among species whose distribution were biased towards high latitude (male: coefficient = -9.1, p = 0.0013; female: coefficient = -5.4, p = 0.056).
+Heat tolerance, measured by knockdown time at high temperature, was lower among species whose distribution were biased towards high latitude (male: coefficient = -9.1, p = 0.0013; female: coefficient = -5.4, p = 0.056).
 Except for D. simulans and D. melanogaster, the other Drosophila species show relatively weak resistance to low temperature with no difference (male: p = 0.18; female: p = 0.53).
 Species whose distribution were biased towards high altitude spent a longer time to recover from the chill coma (male: p = 0.054; female: p = 0.029), which is presumably disadvantaged in the low-temperature environment.
-The experimental block and the position on the observation rack sometime showed a significant effect, which might be explained by the temperature fluctuation of the incubator and the difference of microenvironment.
+The experimental block and the position on the observation rack sometimes showed a significant effect, which might be explained by the temperature fluctuation of the incubator and the difference of microenvironment.

 Correlation among thermal traits

 Table 2 shows the results of the Spearman’s rank correlation test.
 Species which had higher RTmax stayed active for longer in extreme high temperature.
-In contrast, species that had lower RTmin didn’t show any advantage in cold resistance or cold recovery.
+In contrast, species that had lower RTmin did not show any advantage in cold resistance or cold recovery.
 RTopt was not correlated with any other traits.
 For each of the 3 physiological measurements, male performance correlated significantly with female performance.
 Heat tolerance was not found to have a trade-off relationship with cold tolerance: RTmin and RTmax were not significantly correlated (supplementary figure 6); Species that resisted heat for longer also showed higher tolerance to cold (longer resistance to chill coma and shorter recovery).

 Discussions